Buzzindown/CGOL/README.md

 ## Why p5.js
 I chose p5.js as the graphical library for this project for a few reasons.\
 Mainly, for ease of use.
-Admittedly, p5 impressively inefficient, however\
+Admittedly, p5 is impressively inefficient, however\
 seeing as this project is quite small, I wasn't too worried about performance.\
 P5 was a reinterpretation of the original Processing library, specifically\
 aimed at web use.
 This made it my top choice.